 Supplementing with vitamins A and D and providing access to electrolytes will help to reduce dehydration and stress levels in transported stock.
 For valuable animals, you may consider tranquillisers.

 After unloading, provide access to good quality feed and observe animals for some time in yards for signs of the condition to help prevent any losses.

 Commercial solutions available for treating transit tetany contain calcium, magnesium and glucose (e.g. Calcigol Plus).
 Animals that are down on their sides usually require quick attention and intravenous injections to save them.
 Careful administration and observation are necessary, and veterinary advice is recommended.

 In less severe cases, an injection of calcium, magnesium and glucose solution under the skin is usually sufficient.
 You should seek veterinary advice because rapid diagnosis and suitable treatment are the keys to saving animals.

-- Read about cattle welfare and transport.
+- Read about animal welfare during transport.

 - Last reviewed: 1 Jul 2016